ChatSecure/ChatSecure-iOS/README.md

 Phone apps
 ------
 * [Gibberbot](https://guardianproject.info/apps/gibber/) (formerly OtRChat), a free and open source Android application (still in early development) produced by The Guardian Project, provides OTR protocol compatible over XMPP chat.
+* [BEEM](http://beem-project.com/projects/beem) - Android XMPP client (compatibility unknown)

 [Full List](http://en.wikipedia.org/wiki/Off-the-Record_Messaging#Client_support)

 License
 =========

 	Software License Agreement (Modified BSD License)

-Copyright (c) 2011, Chris Ballinger.
+	Copyright (c) 2012, Chris Ballinger.
 All rights reserved.

 	Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 	    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 	    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 	    * Neither the name of ChatSecure nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 	THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL CHRIS BALLINGER BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
 	LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 This software additionally references or incorporates the following sources of intellectual property, the license terms for which are set forth